 Recently I sat down with one of New York City’s best Registered Dietitians, Robin Barrie Kaiden, MS, RD, CDN, CSSD, to discuss, among many things, gluten.
 This misunderstood and often blamed food ingredient is an important nutrient, so what exactly is it?
 Hopefully, our conversation will help explain gluten and its role in (or out) of your diet.

 Coach Kev: Hi Robin!
 Thanks again for sitting down and taking the time to discuss, of all things, GLUTEN!
 What exactly is Gluten?

 Robin Barrie: My pleasure!
-First of all, Gluten is protein made from 2 other protein molecules, gliaden and glutenin, and found in the endosperm, or inside, of the wheat seed, and other related grains, including wheat and barley.
+First of all, Gluten is a protein made from 2 other protein molecules, gliadin, and glutenin, and found in the endosperm, or inside, of the wheat seed, and other related grains, including wheat and barley.

 RB: Gluten is found in:

-• All forms of wheat, including wheat starch, wheat bran, wheat germ, cracked wheat and hydrolyzed wheat protein.
+- All forms of wheat, including wheat starch, wheat bran, wheat germ, cracked wheat, and hydrolyzed online gaming wheat protein.